rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/AZ-800T00 Errata All Modules.md

 Option 1:  Open PowerShell ISE and paste into the PowerShell Prompt <br>
 Option 2:  Open Notepad and paste from instruction into notepad then cut and paste into PoserShell. <br>

 ## Module 01: Implementing identity services and Group Policy

 ### Exercise 1: Deploying a new domain controller on Server Core

 Task 2: Prepare the AD DS installation and promote a remote server<br>
+Step 13: Ignore the DNS delegation warning <br>
+Step 17: First copy the script into the PowerShell ISE <br>
+Step 20 and 21Are the same step one with and one with out the pasted varibles <br>
 After step 25, type A then hit enter <br>

 ### Exercise 2: Configuring Group Policy

-Task 3: Review the effects of the GPO's settings<br>
-Step 5: You may get disconnected from the VM, select Retry Connection if prompted  <br>
+Task 3: Review the effects of the GPO's settings<br> Step 5: You may get disconnected from the VM, select Retry Connection if prompted  <br>

 Note:  You may have to do this each time you switch log in between users. <br>

-## Module 02:  Implementing integration between AD DS and Azure AD

 ## Lab Setup:

+Ignore the note you will be able to create a tenant <br>
+Step 4: Type Microsoft Entra ID and Select
 Step 9: If challenged with “Help us prove you’re not a bot” enter the Captia and hit submit. <br>

 ### Exercise 1:  Preparing Azure AD for AD DS integration

+Scipt lab setup as you have already completed <br>
 Task 1: Create a custom domain in Azure <br>
-Step 2: Use the credential used to redeem the Azure Pass  <br>
+Step 2: Use the credential provided in the lab <br>

-Task 2: Create a user with the Global Administrator role <br>

-Step 2: After selecting New Users, select Creat new user <br> Step 4: Show password has been removed, remove check to Auto-generate password.
-Create a password you will remember (recommend Pa55w.rd1234) <br>
+Task 2: Create a user with the Global Administrator role <br> Step 2: After selecting New Users, select Creat new user <br> After step 4: Copy the new users User Principle Name and Password into Notepad so you can use it in later steps.
-Step 5: Click Next: Properties - Scroll sown to setting and set usage location as United States <br> Step 6: click Next: Assignments - click Add Role - select Global Administrator - click select <br> Skip step 7:  <br>
+Step 5: Click Next: Properties - Scroll sown to setting and set usage location as United States <br>
-Step 8: Click Review and Create - click create <br>

-After step 8, click on the new user you created and copy the new users User Principle Name.
-I recommend you open Notepad on your computer connecting to the lab environment and paste the account so you can use it in future labs. <br>

-Task 3: Change the password for the user with the Global Administrator role  <br><br>
+Task 3: Change the password for the user with the Global Administrator role  <br>
+Step 1: Open a New InPrivate window
-Step 3:  Paste the logon name you previously copied. <br>
+Step 3 and 4: Paste the logon name and passowrd you previously copied. <br> Step 5:  I pasted the password used by the labuser account found under the Resources tab <br>
+After Step 5: Close the New InPrivate window

+### Exercise 2: Preparing on-premises AD DS for Microsoft Entra ID integration <br>

+Task 1: Install IdFix <br>
+Step 1: On SEA-ADM1, open Microsoft Edge, and then browse to +++https://github.com/microsoft/idfix+++ remove the +++ <br>

+### Exercise 3: Downloading, installing, and configuring Microsoft Entra Connect

+Ensure you are in the custom tenant you added <br>

 ### Exercise 4: Verifying integration between AD DS and Azure AD